Panasonic TZ200 vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TZ200 does not feature such a mic input.

-Both the TZ200 and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic TZ200 better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.